carloscabo/ul2select/README.md

 You can convert any `<ul>` into a `<select>` simply calling the `.ul2select();` function over the `<ul>` selector:

+    // Remenber to wait until document is ready! ;)
     $(document).ready(function() {
       $('.my-class').ul2select();
     });